Your appointment automation system only works when they book an appointment. What happens when they DON'T book?

 The built in tools in the Practice management systems and appointment automation tools generate ratings and reviews, but they fail to overtly ask for a referral from a grateful patient.

 We’ve seen it time and time again.
 You will SEE, FEEL and HEAR gratitude in your patient’s voice, body language and attitude.
-You and your staff get hugs, handshake and high-five (maybe) and at that time you fail to graciously take a bow and capitalize on this opportunity to coach them on how to identify an ideal patient for your practice and teach them how to introduce your practice using the right language.
+You and your staff get hugs, handshakes and high-fives (maybe) and at that time you fail to graciously take a bow and capitalize on this opportunity to coach them on how to identify an ideal patient for your practice and teach them how to introduce your practice using the right language.
 Many dental practices don’t even have referral tools that the grateful patients can hand out to their friends.
 Simple techniques like ‘three business card trick’ or ‘letter of gratitude to mom’ are not frequently used in dental practices.
 No wonder most dental practices miss out on the most lucrative segment of the market: prospects referred to practice by grateful patients.